grimmerk/switchv/README.md

 2. [fixed] after using ctrl+w to close XWin, the window object will be destroyed and can not be used anymore (will throw exception)

-3. Sometimes tray menu will not show.
-It seems to be because too many menu apps?

-4. Frontend usually fails to fetch data from server since the server is starting firstly.
+3. [fixed] (packaged app) Frontend usually fails to fetch data from server since the server is starting firstly.
 Need refresh.
 Add some waiting time.

+4. handle minimizing electron app case (how?)

+5. Sometimes tray menu will not show.
+It seems to be because too many menu apps?

-5. Insecure Content-Security-Policy warning
+6. Insecure Content-Security-Policy warning

-6. React App is called twice initially
+7. React App is called twice initially

 ## notes about packaging a macOS app